 Open your eyes and be amazed by the unique topography of Seychelles.
 Wander along one of the most beautiful beaches in the world at Anse Georgette and as the sun languidly dips into the ocean, settle comfortably at the terrace of the Constance Lemuria

-« This intimate journey will allow you to explore the three main islands of the Seychelles through various experiences: local discoveries, full-day cruises and various ports of call; and to also enjoy star-filled nights in a tropical environment through various hotels » - Thierry, Islandian Expert
+« This intimate journey will allow you to explore the three main islands of Seychelles through various experiences: local discoveries, full-day cruises and various ports of call; and to also enjoy star-filled nights in a tropical environment through various hotels » - Shirley, Islandian Expert

 The price includes: